andrewcparnell/intro_to_ml/README.md

 Welcome to a very short course that covers introductory machine learning and some basic R coding.

 All the slides for the course are available in pdf format [here](https://github.com/andrewcparnell/intro_to_ml/raw/master/intro_slides.pdf).
 If you want to download all the information (including code and data sets) click [here](https://github.com/andrewcparnell/intro_to_ml/archive/master.zip).
-Unzip this file and then double click on the `Intro_to_ml.Rproj` file.

 You should watch the videos below first and then try to follow the code by downloading the software and running it youself.